 - Check out the Ottoman Room – a reconstructed interior of an Ottoman Syrian room dated 1820 – 1821 AD as well as the Arms and Armor Gallery.

 - Eat your lunch at the Wi-Fi equipped museum restaurant.
-The restaurant serves Arab food and has won the Best Middle Eastern Restaurant award by the MIHAS-HALAL Journal in 2005/2006.
+The restaurant serves Arab food and has won the Best Middle Eastern Restaurant award by the MIHAS-HALAL Journal.

 - The National Mosque and the Royal Police Museum are under 5 minutes walk from this museum.
 You can visit the mosque on your way back and hail a cab from here.